thegboat/sc_county_map/README.md

  Specifies how many counties can be selected. true and false are valid values

+ **font** defaults to 'News Cycle'

+ Font for county labels.
+News Cycle is packaged.
+See [Cufon] for how to create new fonts.

 Group Options
 -
 **Groups allow for dividing the map into colors and specifying whether the group is clickable.**